clusternet/website/content/en/docs/installation/install-with-helm.md

 collapsible: false
 ---

-You need to deploy `clusternet-agent` in child clusters, `clusternet-hub` and `clusternet-scheduler` in parent cluster.
+You need to deploy `clusternet-agent` in child clusters, `clusternet-hub`, `clusternet-scheduler` and `clusternet-controller-manager` (since v0.15.0) in parent cluster.
 You can also try to [install `Clusternet` manually](/docs/getting-started/install-the-hard-way/).

 > [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.